Why a Feedback Culture Matters and How to Create a Feedback Culture in Your Organization

 3) Provide feedback training

 Giving and receiving feedback are skills - they must be developed and practiced.
 To support a culture of feedback, provide the feedback training and resources to your employees and managers.
 For example, annual workshops on how to share and receive feedback can help ensure that employees are all 'rowing in the same direction' when it comes to giving feedback.
+(Check out our article for some examples on what effective feedback looks like).

 If you are a start-up, try and establish continuous feedback early on.
 If you are in a more mature company, don't expect that culture shift to happen overnight.
 It will take time for people to unlearn old habits and learn new behaviors.
 While it will take time, it will be worth the investment.